Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 > You can also run Medusa using `medusa fuzz` from the root of your project directory

-After killing the fuzzing run after a few minutes (using the _cancel_ button from the Recon Cockpit or `ctrl + c` from the CLI), you'll be ready to analyze the results.
+We'll run the fuzzer for 10-15 minutes then stop the execution (using the _cancel_ button from the Recon Cockpit or `ctrl + c` from the CLI) to analyze the results.

 ## Understanding Fuzzer Output